EthicsCodes/hackers-ethic/CoE.md

    Everything as simple as possible, without compromise.

 3. **Flexibility** —
-   Be open, collaborate, experiment, innovate, adapt, pivot, and profit.
+   Be open, collaborate, experiment, innovate, adapt, pivot, profit, and repeat...

 4. **Accountability** —
    Take ownership of your actions and their impact on the project.